Arno Jacobius: personal correspondence

 Arno's mother, Johanna Jacobius, was deported to Auschwitz concentration camp in November 1942.
 She perished in the Holocaust.

-Raymond Gaertner (formerly Ramon Gärtner) was Arno's stepbrother.
+Ramon Gaertner was cared for by Arno's mother for a time.
 He came to England separately in August 1939.
 He was housed with various families including a family in Dorking and later near Petworth.
 His father also came to England (date unknown).
-Raymond applied for naturalisation in 1950.
+Ramon applied for naturalisation in 1950.
 He entered the RAF a year later.

 Arno's uncle Leo Levy emigrated to England in the spring of 1939 and initially stayed at Kitchener camp, Kent, before enlisting with the Auxiliary Military Pioneer Corps in 1940.
 He was stationed in Wales and France and kept in close contact with Arno.